 - Security rules for the use of personal computers

-- Exceptionally valuable or fragile documents may be used only under the conditions specified by the reading room attendant.
+- Exceptionally valuable or fragile documents in paper format may be used only under the conditions specified by the reading room attendant.

-- Readers are asked to provide a copy of their paper, thesis or publication, once it has been completed, for keeping in the NATO archives.
+- Readers are asked to provide a copy of their paper, thesis or publication, once it has been completed, for reference purposes in NATO Archives reading room.

-- Readers are responsible for taking proper care of the documents to which they have been given access.
+- Readers are responsible for taking proper care of the equipment to which they have been given access.

 - Smoking, drinking or bringing food into the reading room is forbidden.

 - The use of mobile telephones is not permitted in the reading room.